MilesLitteral/lab-07/README.md

 This is Lab 07..
-It's about cloning repositories via HTTPS
+It's about cloning repositories via HTTPS and SSH Keys